TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 #### Example 2
 The storage class manifest below can be used for Kubernetes clusters using v1.20.12 or later.
-Set the volume binding mode to WaitForFirstConsumer to initiate volume binding and dynamic provisioning when a persistent volume claim is attached to a Pod.
+Set the volume binding mode to WaitForFirstConsumer to initiate volume binding and dynamic provisioning when a persistent volume claim is attached to a pod.

 ```yaml
 # storage_class_csi.yaml